ozoneplatform/ozp-iwc/1.1.19/examples/10_intents.md

 ---
-layout: examples
+layout: old_examples
 title: Intents - Remote Functionality
 category: basic
+tag: 1.1.19
 ---

 # Intents: Remote Functionality
 Below is an application that takes in raw JSON as an input.
 And given the selected intent action chosen from the dropdown menu, sends the input off to the remote application to be processed.
 If the remote application returns a value, it is written to the "output" section of the application.